 - But that’s not all!
 By including cross-screen Programmatic Video in the plan, there is further opportunity to connect with consumers using behavioral, contextual and search targeting focused around party foods, recipes and ideas.

 How to ensure the party is a success

 How can you get them to show up?
 Social media reminders?
 Emails?
 Or, do you have other people—confirmed attendees—talk to your unconfirmed invitees and seed FOMO?

 There is one thing more embarrassing than throwing a party and no one showing up – a campaign that is a flop and all-around waste of money and time.
 To avoid that, advertisers also have to strategically make sure it will be a success.
-For our client, we came up with three simple rules:
+For our client, we came up with a few simple rules:

 - Connect with a relevant consumer no more than an average of 2X per week during the campaign on any one platform as to not annoy them with the same piece of content over and over.

 - Maximize the unique reach within each tactic to reach more of the relevant audience to create greater business impact.